 We arrive at the house in the early afternoon.
-Doug wants to check in with the family of the bride.
+Doug, my photographer boyfriend of one month, wants to check in with the family of the bride.
 I meet the bride, her brother Thomas and Christian, the younger brother.
 They hired Doug to photograph the wedding and I am here as his date.
 I don’t know anyone in the family or anyone who will be attending.

 I am dressed up–wearing a cream-colored dress with short chiffon flutter sleeves and my hair up in a loose bun like Stevie Nicks wears.
 I spend a long time choosing just the right glossy beige pumps with 3-inch heels.
 I feel glamorous.

 At the church, I wander aimlessly, awkwardly fidgeting with the strap of my purse while Doug sets up his equipment.
 I am bored.
 I hate being ignored, especially when I look so pretty.
 I thought I was on a date, but at this point it becomes clear that I am on my own.

 Doug motions for me to sit in the section reserved for the bride’s family.
 He never does join me, though.
 He spends the entire ceremony shooting pictures.
 I feel invisible.
 A stranger to everyone here.
 I can’t wait for the day to end so we can be together, just the two of us.

 I wait for a long time after the ceremony while more pictures are taken of the happy couple in various assemblages with and without the bridal party and family members.
 Finally, we head back to the bride’s family home where the reception takes place.

 The back patio is decorated with flowers and strands of twinkling lights.
 There is a small band set up and even a champagne fountain, with glasses stacked one on top of another and constant streams of champagne flowing into and over them.
 I’ve never seen such a thing.